 The Witches (2020) was a heavily disappointing remake from Robert Zemeckis relocated to the US with Anne Hathaway as the Grand High Witch.

 Other Roald Dahl screen works include:- the short-lived anthology tv series Way Out (1961), which Dahl wrote for and hosted; the screenplays for the James Bond film You Only Live Twice (1967) and Chitty Chitty Bang Bang (1968); the children’s classic Willy Wonka and the Chocolate Factory (1971); the psycho-thriller The Night Digger (1971); and the tv series Tales of the Unexpected (1979-81), an anthology series adapting Dahl’s macabre tales.
 The BFG (1989), James and the Giant Peach (1996), Matilda (1996), Charlie and the Chocolate Factory (2005), Fantastic Mr. Fox (2009) and The BFG (2016) are posthumous adaptations of Roald Dahl’s children’s works.

-Nicolas Roeg’s other genre films are:– Don’t Look Now (1973), a film about precognition; The Man Who Fell to Earth (1976) about an alien visitor; the surrealist Dennis Potter collaboration Track 29 (1988); the supernatural thriller Cold Heaven (1991); and Puffball (2007) about witchcraft and pregnancy.
+Nicolas Roeg’s other genre films are:– Don’t Look Now (1973), a film about precognition; The Man Who Fell to Earth (1976) about an alien visitor; the surrealist Dennis Potter collaboration Track 29 (1988); Cold Heaven (1991) where Mark Harmon mysteriously returns from the dead; and Puffball (2007) about witchcraft and pregnancy.